soundarya001/Working_repo/README.md

        b.Git - purpose
                gitbash and its command
        c.
 Task to setup github
-DAY 7: Updates status of gitbash installation and setup DAY 8:
+DAY 7: Update of gitbash installation and setup
+DAY 8: Cloud concepts